 |Check for taxes paid to X.X.
 Chartters by Lizzie Row|

 Xanthus Xuthus Chartters (1844-1893) was arguably the most exotically named man in nineteenth century Spotsylvania.
 For reasons that should be self evident, he was generally referred to as X.X.
 Chartters.
 He was a grandson of George Edwards Chancellor, who built the imposing house on the Orange Turnpike known to history as Chancellorsville.
 During the Civil War X.X. served in the Thirtieth Virginia Infantry, at times on detached duty with the quartermaster department.
 His war record shows that he was usually counted as present, except for his confinement to the hospital for bronchitis from December 1863 to March 1864.
 Together with the bedraggled remnants of the Army of Northern Virginia, X.X. was surrendered by General Lee at Appomattox in April 1865.
-(Each of the images in my blog can be clicked for enlarge viewing.)
+(Each of the images in my blog can be clicked for enlarged viewing.)

 |Virginia Herald, 26 April 1875|